MCS theory of cognition and philosophy

-How is the MCS theory coherent with the views of classical philosophers ?
+How is the MCS theory of cognition coherent with the views of classical philosophers ?
 Figures show here that reality cannot be known in any proportion measurably higher than zero !
 Indeed we are bound to be very much subjectively oriented, taking decisions for adequate actions and survival on the basis of minimal cognitive levels.

-On the contratry of Socrates, who suggests that we perceive imperfect views of some perfect concepts, which are claimed to exist beyond us, Kant proposes that we perceive reality only through some predefined categories.
+On the contratry of Plato, who suggests that we perceive imperfect views of some perfect concepts, which are claimed to exist beyond us, Kant proposes that we perceive reality only through some predefined categories.
 Here MCS would rather support Kant.

 Even though this is against commonsense, MCS strongly supports Hegel, who drastically suggests that our (conscious, explicit) world is a pure creation of human brains rather than an object per se.